 A venture in Venice should be on most people’s to do list; if not for its historical background, then definitely for the romantic essence.
 It is probably one of the most romantic cities in the world and is admired by many tourists each year.

-This is a perfect cruise call as everything you want to see and do is so easy accessible, so you could easily find yourself walking in St Marks Square in no time at all!
+This is a perfect cruise call as everything you want to see and do is accessible, so you could easily find yourself walking in St Marks Square in no time at all.
 With cars being banned from the narrow cobbled streets, you won’t waste time getting around and wherever you walk, there are intriguing museums and galleries plus lots of tasty cafés and restaurants along the way.

 The Piazzo Marco may be famous, but the ‘Ponte di Rialto’ is the true heart of Venice.
 The Rialto Bridge has three walkways one of which is between two rows of shops, so you can pick up your little souvenirs’ like jewellery, linens or Murano, glass made on the Island of Murano and you may even want to visit the glass factory itself!